intissarMez/wakanda-studio/installation.md

 You have 3 folders at the root of your project:

-- Backend: Wakanda JavaScript Server.
+- **Backend:** Wakanda JavaScript Server.
 It contains all the Server files to logs, settings, permissions.
-- Database: Wakanda DB folder.
+- **Database:** Wakanda DB folder.
 It contains your data model(s), backups and your data.
-- Mobile, where you’ll find all your front-end files to develop and build your mobile app.
+- **Mobile:** where you’ll find all your front-end files to develop and build your mobile app.
 It contains all you need to code your Ionic 1 or 2 projects.

 > **TIPS**:
 > - If you choose both a mobile and web template, you have both a mobile and a web front-end file, for the same back-end.